 As mentioned before, they relevancy of the interaction matters a lot.
 It’s not so much about the designation or the qualification of the recommender as much as it is this that makes for a good letter of recommendation.

 Okay, now there are two ways of sending the recommendation letters.
 First and foremost, most universities these days will have an online letter of recommendation methodology.

-So in your online application form, they will get an automated mail containing a link.
+So in your online application form for graduate school, they will get an automated mail containing a link.
 They’ll open that link, and then they’ll actually fill out the form that was sent to them.
 That’s the usual way these days, hard copy letter of recommendation is obsolete.
-They’re hardly used, unless, of course, you’re applying to some of the European countries, like Germany in which case you would need that letter of recommendation to be on a letterhead.
+They’re hardly used, unless, of course, you’re applying to some graduate schools of the European countries, like Germany in which case you would need that general letter of recommendation to be on a letterhead.

 Now, let’s, talk about the content of these letters – what actually goes into this letter of recommendation to make it worthwhile?
 The most important thing about the content, as we mentioned earlier is that you get just about three paragraphs to make it worthwhile and presentable.

 So what do we actually write?
 The content of the letter of recommendation should focus on both your strengths and weaknesses.
 Weaknesses that you’ve overcome over a period of time.

 At the same time, while listing these out, make it a point to cite some examples as a part of the interaction.

 For example, if the recommender mentions that you are hard working – How does this recommender know that you are hard working ?
 Is there an example that you can mention in the letter of recommendation?